shaneboulden/blog/data/blog/fapolicyd-integrity.md

 ```
 Now let's drop an application onto the system from a potentially questionable source:
 ```
+$ sudo -i
-$ sudo curl -L https://github.com/Code-Hex/Neo-cowsay/releases/download/v1.0.3/cowsay_1.0.3_Linux_x86_64.tar.gz | tar -xz -C /usr/local/bin/
+# curl -L https://github.com/Code-Hex/Neo-cowsay/releases/download/v1.0.3/cowsay_1.0.3_Linux_x86_64.tar.gz | tar -xz -C /usr/local/bin/
 ```
-Change to a regular user account and try and execute it:
+Switch to a regular user account and try and execute it:
 ```
-$ /usr/local/bin/cowsay "Did this work?"
+$ /usr/local/bin/cowsay "Mooo"
 -bash: /usr/local/bin/cowsay: Operation not permitted
 ```
-Ordinarily this would display a friendly cow saying "Did this work?".
+Ordinarily this would display a friendly cow saying "Mooo".
 But `fapolicyd` is doing its job and not permitting this application to execute!

 What if I move this file into a trusted location?
 ```